Saša Kalajdžić: VfB Stuttgart

-On 5 July 2019, Kalajdžić signed a four-year contract with the German club VfB Stuttgart.
+On 5 July 2019, Kalajdžić signed a four-year contract with German club VfB Stuttgart.
 Shortly after his arrival, he suffered a torn cruciate ligament during a preseason training camp.
-He made his league debut on 28 May 2020, coming on as a substitute in the 78th minute of matchday 28 of the 2019–20 2.
-Bundesliga season against Hamburger SV, and scored his first goal on matchday 33 during a 6–0 rout of FC Nuremberg.
+He made his league debut on 28 May 2020, coming on as a substitute in the 78th minute of Matchday 28 of the 2019–20 2.
+Bundesliga season against Hamburger SV, and scored his first goal on Matchday 33 during a 6–0 victory against FC Nuremberg.

-In the following season, Kalajdžić frequently led the line for VfB Stuttgart, finishing the season as the 6th top scorer in the Bundesliga with 16 goals, helping his team finish 9th.
-The next season, he scored the winner in Stuttgart's 3-2 win over Borussia Mönchengladbach on matchday 25, and the team's first goal in a 2–1 win over 1.
-FC Köln on the final matchday, to ensure the club's presence in the Bundesliga for the 2022–23 season.
+The following season, Kalajdžić frequently led the line for VfB Stuttgart, finishing the season as the sixth top scorer in the Bundesliga with 16 goals, helping the club finished ninth place.
+The next season, he scored the winner in Stuttgart's 3–2 victory against Borussia Mönchengladbach on Matchday 25, and the team's first goal in a 2–1 victory against 1.
+FC Köln on the final matchday, leading the club's presence in the Bundesliga for the 2022–23 season.

 Wolverhampton Wanderers

-On 31 August 2022, English club Wolverhampton Wanderers announced that they had signed Kalajdžić on a five-year deal, with the option to extend for a further 12 months.
+On 31 August 2022, Kalajdžić signed for English club Wolverhampton Wanderers on a five-year contract with the option to extend for a further year.
 The fee was undisclosed by the club, but was reported to be £15 million.
-He made his debut three days later as a starter in a 1–0 Premier League win against Southampton at Molineux, but was substituted at half-time due to injury which was later confirmed as an ACL tear requiring surgery.
-Wolves subsequently announced that the player underwent reparative surgery on 6 September, and cautioned that the typical rehabilitation period after such a procedure is nine months.
+He made his Premier League debut three days later as a starter in a 1–0 victory against Southampton at Molineux, but was replaced at half-time due to injury, which was later confirmed as an ACL tear that required surgery.
+Wolves subsequently announced that Kalajdžić underwent reparative surgery on 6 September and warned that the typical rehabilitation period after such a procedure was nine months.

-Kalajdžić made his second appearance for Wolves (and first since 3 September 2022) against Manchester United on 14 August 2023 as a late substitute.
-Kalajdžić again entered the field as a late substitute against Everton on 26 August 2023, and proceeded to score his first goal for Wolves in the 87th minute to help them win 1–0 away at Goodison Park.

-Kalajdžić scored his second goal for Wolves in his next match – his first start for the club since 3 September 2022 – a home game in the EFL Cup against Blackpool on 29 August 2023 that Wolves won 5–0.
+In an away league match against Manchester United on 14 August 2023, Kalajdžić made his second appearance for Wolves – as well as first since 3 September 2022 – as a late substitute.
+Again, he entered the field as a late substitute against Everton on 26 August and proceeded to score his first goal for Wolves in the 87th minute to help them win 1–0 at Goodison Park.
+Kalajdžić scored his second goal for Wolves in his next match, as well as his first start for the club since 3 September 2022, a home one in the EFL Cup against Blackpool on 29 August 2023 in which Wolves won 5–0.
+In a 2–1 away victory against Bournemouth on 21 October 2023, Kalajdžić scored his second Premier League goal as a substitute again in a 2–1 Wolves.

-Kalajdžić scored his second Premier League goal, again as a substitute, in a 2–1 Wolves win away to Bournemouth on 21 October 2023.
-It was the second time in the season he had scored a late winning goal for Wolves in a Premier League fixture to secure an away win.